SMAC-Group/course_intro_statistics/chapters/chapter3.md

 Cmax_obese = codex$cmax[codex$obese == 1]
 ```

 Then we can make comparisons between groups.
-For example, to compare the `cmax` between men and women we can use the following code:
+For example, to visualize the empirical distribution of `cmax` between men and women we can use the following code:

 ```r
 boxplot_w_points(Cmax_women, Cmax_men,